lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

 <img src="/assets/aws-parsec-setup/vpc-route-table.png" width="654">

 7. Moving to EC2.
 We first have to verify our security group, then subscribe to the required AMI from the [AWS Marketplace](https://aws.amazon.com/marketplace/) and then we have to launch the instance.

  Go to the Security / Security Groups tab and check that rules are conform below values:

-<<<<<<< HEAD
    Inbound:
    `All traffic | All | All | Anywhere | “0.0.0.0/0” / “::/0”`